On the Uniqueness of the Norton-Sullivan Quasiconformal extension: Introduction

 \subsection{Dream Problem}

 \emph{Is it possible to construct an extension $\mathcal{E}:QS \to QC$ such that $\mathcal{E}(f\circ g)=\mathcal{E}(f)\circ \mathcal{E}(f)$ {for all } $f,g\in QS$?}

-This problem was showed to be \textbf{false} by Epstein and Markovic \cite{Epstein-Markovic}, their \emph{Stop Dreamming Theorem}, by employing a combination of diverse techniques (ranging from the Baire category theorem and rigorous hard analysis to intricate computations involving the affine group and earthquake theory) to obtain a beautiful proof by contradiction.
+The answer was shown to be in the negative by Epstein and Markovic \cite{Epstein-Markovic}, their \emph{Stop Dreaming Theorem}, by employing a combination of diverse techniques (ranging from the Baire Category Theorem and intricate computations involving the affine group and earthquake functions) to obtain a beautiful proof by contradiction.
 Besides the negative answer to the \emph{Dream Problem}, one could perhaps continue dreaming by replacing the $QS$ class, by some smaller group of functions.
-For instance, by the results of Hinkkanen \cite{Hinkkanen-book} and Markovic \cite{Markovic}, if we restrict ourselves to \emph{uniformly quasisymmetric groups}, that is, subgroups $\G\subseteq QS(\r)$ for which each member verifies the same $M$-condition, the solution to be Dream problem is true.
+For instance, by the results of Hinkkanen \cite{Hinkkanen-book} and Markovic \cite{Markovic}, if we restrict ourselves to \emph{uniformly quasisymmetric groups}, that is, subgroups $\G\subseteq QS(\r)$ for which each member verifies the same $M$-condition, the Dream Problem has a positive solution.
 The reason for such extension to exist is that any uniformly quasisymmetric group $\G$ is quasi-symmetrically conjugated to some Möbius group.

 On another direction, if we drop the uniform control of the quasisymmetric constant and replace $QS(\r)$ by another subgroup of $QS(\R)$, for instance the group $BLip(\R)\subsetneq QS(\R)$ of bi-Lipschitz homeomorphisms of the real line\footnote{A homeomorphism $f:\R \to\R$ is bi-Lipschitz if there is $c\geq 1$ such that $c^{-1}|x-y|\leq |f(x)-f(y)|\leq c|x-y|$ for all $x,y\in \R$}, then we have a positive result: Norton and Sullivan \cite{Norton-Sullivan} provides us with an explicit extension that does the job